mattgreen/fogeybot/README.md

 Prints out information about the current pickup, including who has joined

 ### !startpickup

 Starts a new pickup game

+### !addpickup name [mmr]

+Adds the specified player to the current pickup game with the given MMR.
+If it is not specified, use a default MMR of 1500.
+This command is useful for quickly on-boarding new users.

+If the MMR is not parsable, it is ignored.
+If it is outside a reasonable range, it defaults to 1500.

 ### !joinpickup [mmr]

 Adds the player to the current pickup game with the given MMR.
-If it is not specified, use a default MMR of 1700.
+If it is not specified, use a default MMR of 1500.

 If the MMR is not parsable, it is ignored.
-If it is outside a reasonable range, it defaults to 1700.
+If it is outside a reasonable range, it defaults to 1500.

 ### !stoppickup